lameman12/Zanel-AI-Assistant/manualinstallationguide.md

-# Manual Installation Guide - Vanta
+# Manual Installation Guide - Zanel

-> **TIP:** You can download Vanta much easier by using the: [Automatic Installer](https://github.com/lameman12/Vanta-AI-Assistant/releases/download/Installer/VantaInstaller.exe).
+> **TIP:** You can download Zanel much easier by using the: [Automatic Installer](https://github.com/lameman12/Zanel-AI-Assistant/releases/download/Installer/ZanelInstaller.exe).

-This includes the requirements, installation steps and troubleshooting when downloading Vanta.
+This includes the requirements, installation steps and troubleshooting when downloading Zanel.

 (Use the alternative python -m / python -c commands if normal commands beginning with 'py -3.11' say py is not recognised)

-## Requirements
+## Requirements (OUTDATED, USE THE AUTOMATIC INSTALLER INSTEAD.)

 * Windows 10 or Windows 11
 * 64-bit Windows
 * Internet connection
 * Python 3.11 or Python 3.12 (64-bit)
-* Vanta Assistant source code
+* Zanel Assistant source code

 ---